guillemgpide/crypto-wallet-ios/README.md

 ## 📖 Background & Documentation

 This application was developed to demonstrate proficiency in iOS development, specifically focusing on third-party API consumption, BaaS integration, and native SDK utilization.
-Initial UI mockups, architecture reports, and project specifications can be found in the [`docs/`](./docs) directory.
+Initial UI mockups can be found in the [`docs/`](./docs) directory.